tryigit/AdrenoGpuDriver/README.md

 # Qualcomm Drivers
 The aim of this github project is to create a template that everyone can use.
 Unfortunately Oems and Qualcomm are very bad at providing drivers for the Adreno gpu.
 Currently magisk focused. kernelsu and other root projects may be added in the future.
 First of all, a/b ota update support is expected.
-You can make your own modules using magisk template.
+You can make your own modules using template.

 ### Two solutions for bootloop and similar problems
 + `Recovery: Safe Mode`